 PILLAR IV: OPERATIONAL VITALITY

-Standard 10: An excellent Catholic school provides a feasible three to five year financial plan that includes both current and projected budgets and is the result of a collaborative process, emphasizing faithful stewardship.
+Standard 10: An excellent Catholic school provides a feasible three-to-five-year financial plan that includes both current and projected budgets and is the result of a collaborative process, emphasizing faithful stewardship.

 Standard 11: An excellent Catholic school operates in accord with published human resource/personnel policies, developed in compliance with diocesan policies and/or religious congregation sponsorship policies, which affect all staff (clergy, religious women and men, laity and volunteers) and provide for clarity for responsibilities, expectations and accountability.